We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - After answering a few health-related questions, registration is complete.

-Samples are provided by swab, urine, stool, or blood.
+LetsGetChecked collects saliva, urine, stool, and blood samples, depending on the test.
 Oftentimes, you’ll be required to collect these samples before eating in the morning.

 The test kit comes with everything you’ll need to collect your sample.
 The site also provides videos with instructions on how to collect each sample to make sure tests are as accurate as possible.